How to remove a watch strap: tools and techniques

 Removing a NATO strap

-Common mistakes to avoid
+Mistakes to avoid

 FAQ — Removing a watch strap

-Can a strap be removed without tools?
+Can a strap be removed without a tool?

 Can the original spring bars be reused?

-What spring bar width do I need for my watch?
+What spring bar size for my watch?

-Our products for changing a watch strap
+Our products for changing a strap

 Follow La Boîte à Montres on social media: